jakobmerljak/aCT/README.md

 # Client tools

 __Experimental__ client tools exist which allow job management through simple command line tools (`actsub`, `actstat`, etc).
 These tools allow aCT to be used as a generic job submission engine, independent from the ATLAS part.

+# For developers

+Developing a new app for aCT is as easy as defining a new sub-module of `act`.
+Certain elements of the app files must follow a template:

+- `__init__.py` may define a list of agent processes that will be started by aCT with `app_processes = [...]`
+- `aCTBootstrap.py` may define a `bootstrap()` method which will be called by `actbootstrap` to peform any initialisation
+- `aCTReport.py` may define a `report()` method which will be called by `actreport` and can output any app-specific information

+Apart from these there is no limit to the naming or number of app agents.